Wguido/MorphoMapping/README.md

 The MorphoMapping repository contains the code and raw data used for our ‚xy‘ paper.
 The framework can be found in the 'MorphoMapping' folder.
+IFC data was acquired through the IDEAS® software.

 # Description